Hey Doc! My friends and I need your help.

 Stuck In The Middle

 Your friend doesn’t have a relationship.
 He has a hostage situation… and his girlfriend is both the hostage taker and the hostage.
-The problem here – besides the fact that he’s backed himself into a corner by the (forgive me) crazy ex – is that there’s nothing you can do to save him.
+The problem here – besides the fact that he’s backed himself into a corner by his ex – is that there’s nothing you can do to save him.

 This, unfortunately, is a universal truth for anyone who’s friends with someone stuck in an abusive relationship, male or female: as much as it may drive you nuts to watch your friend suffer, you can’t force him to leave her.
 It’s going to drive you batshit watching him waste away with his toxic girlfriend, especially when there are other, awesome, non-manipulative, non-borderline-personality-disorder-having women out there practically throwing themselves at him and feeling completely powerless to do anything.